openjournals/blog.joss.theoj.org/_posts/2025-08-01-call-for-editors.md

 ### Selection process

 The [JOSS editorial team](http://joss.theoj.org/about#editorial_board) will review your applications and make their recommendations.
-Highly-ranked candidates will have a ~60 minute video meeting with the relevant editor(s)-in-chief.
+Highly-ranked candidates will have a ~60-minute video meeting with the relevant editor(s)-in-chief.
 Successful candidates will then join the JOSS editorial team for a probational period of 3 months before becoming a full member of the editorial team.
 You will get an onboarding "buddy" from the experienced editors to help you out during that time.

 ## How to apply